Argonaemo/100-days-of-code/log.md

 **Today Progress**: Watch and learn more about blockchain, how its work, real application, step by step plan, etc. in youtube DappUniversity

 **Thoughts** Deciding to learn more about blockchain and do some project after, but didnt know if the time is enough because been busy recently due to school task.

+### Day 8: 21 January 2022

+**Today Progress**: Build by learn/watch tutorial by DappUniversity 3 hours free courses.
+Learning how to setup development with truffle and ganache.
+Also learn new things abput making your own token in ethereum.
+Migrating my contract into the blockchain and write some code in migration to do something before using my smart contract soon.

+**Thoughts** This getting interesting, i just know that making your own token isnt that hard (of course a simple token).